 Ability Meets: Ability Meets (sometimes called “All Points Meets”) are the most common meets in Atlantic Canada.
 In these meets, skaters’ best times are submitted in advance and the skaters are then ranked in mixed-gender divisions based on their times, regardless of age.
 This ensures that all skaters have fun and competitive races.
 In general, the meets are spaced over two days and the skaters will participate in 7 to 11 races over 4 to 5 distances with heats and finals.
 The distances skated depend on the speed of the skaters in the division.
 The focus in Ability Meets is on putting in your best effort and improving your own performance (e.g. using good technique, skating faster times, moving up in a Division, making a good pass).
 To a certain extent, the ability of a skater to finish in the medals in their division is dependent on the “luck of the draw” when the divisions are made up.
 A skater who finishes at the bottom of a division may easily have been the skater who would have won the Division below if the dividing line for divisions was only slightly different.
 Therefore, the focus is on the skater’s own performance and not on whether they win a medal.
 Of course, everyone likes to win and the best way for a skater to win is by skating his or her best.

-Age Class Meets: Currently, the Canada East Short Track Championship is the only age class meet typically attended by PEI skaters.
+Age Class Meets: The Canadian Youth Short Track Championship – East (“CYSTC”) is the first age class meet typically attended by PEI skaters.
 In age class meets, skaters are placed in divisions based on age and gender.
-Canada East is open to skaters from ages 12 to 15 (boys) and 11 to 14 (girls).
-To participate in Canada East, PEI skaters must meet certain criteria and earn a spot on Team PEI based on their competitive times throughout the season.
+CYSTC is open to skaters from ages 11 to 13.
+To participate in CYSTC, PEI skaters must meet certain criteria and earn a spot on Team PEI based on their competitive times throughout the season.
 Please see the Team and Selection Criteria page for more information.

 General Meet Format